yutingsdu/TransMeta/README.md

         #
         ##########################################################################

-    If the TransMeta is installed successfully, you'll see the following 6 executable files in TransMeta-v.1.0/src/bin/ TransMeta_abundance, TransMeta_cover, TransMeta_graph, TransMeta_merge, TransMeta_path_search, TransMeta_individual.
+    If the TransMeta is installed successfully, you'll see the following 7 executable files in TransMeta-v.1.0/src/bin/ transmeta_abundance, transmeta_cover, transmeta_graph, transmeta_merge, transmeta_path_search, transmeta_individual, and transmeta_AG_assembly.

 # 4. Running TransMeta